steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

 The term "iff" is shorthand for "if and only if".

-## Core Assumptions and Requirements
+## Assumptions contained in the FileSystem uses

 The original `FileSystem` class and its usages are based on a set of assumptions "so obvious that nobody wrote them down" -primarily that HDFS is